mailgun/documentation/source/user_manual.rst

 *The* ``equal`` *helper*

 The ``equal`` helper renders a block if the string version of both arguments are equals.
-For example, if include the following in your HTML:
+For example, if you include the following in your HTML:

 .. code-block:: javascript